RoshanRIshav/Alfred-Beta/README.md

 # How does it work?

 The whole codebase for Alfred is written in python.
-Every user who wants to sign up for a personal assistant, have to sign up using their google account, and give alfred the access to their google calendar.
+Every user who wants to sign up for a personal assistant has to sign up using their google account, and give alfred the access to their google calendar.
 Once done, the user will be provided with a twilio phone number which will be the access point for their own personal Alfred.

 # What to expect in the future?